How to Normalize Stools and Restore Natural Bowel Movements

 Quite direct: Large and heavy stools cause polyposis and flat lesions throughout the entire length of the colon.
 Some polyps and lesions turn cancerous, particularly in people with reduced immunity, also precipitated by constipation.

-I address this connection at length on this page — Colorectal Cancer Prevention Guide: Step 1.
+I address this connection at length on this page — Colon Cancer Prevention Guide: Step 1.
 Normalize Abnormal Stools.

 Actually, many do, particularly in countries which provide universal health care, such as Germany or Russia.
 Bacterial therapy is the most common treatment approach there for functional colorectal disorders discussed on this page.

 Unfortunately, not so in the United States because in cases of colorectal complaints, the U.S.-based doctors invariably are looking for ulcers, polyps, inflammation, bleeding, enlarged hemorrhoids, and so on.
 When these late stage pathologies aren‘t found (as is usually the case), the patients‘ conditions are considered idiopathic (of unknown origins) or psychosomatic ("in your crazy mind").

 It wouldn‘t happen, of course, if physicians examined stools and checked the status of intestinal flora — the two major determinants of colorectal health.
 But beyond the perfunctory, fecal occult blood check, physicians in the U.S. (1) rarely examine actual stools; (2) intestinal flora isn‘t considered essential, and (3) dysbacteriosis isn‘t recognized as a bona fide disorder.
 More...

 Please review the following links to get a complete picture: